 Helping San Diego Protect its History

-You've come to the right place for learning more about the Historical Resources Board, the benefits and guidelines of historical preservation and more about San Diego history, historical sites, cultural landscapes and archaeological sites.
+You have come to the right place for learning more about the Historical Resources Board (HRB), the benefits and guidelines of historical preservation and more about San Diego history, historical sites, cultural landscapes and archaeological sites.

 Look What's New!

 San Diego LGBTQ Historic Context Statement Draft and Public Workshops!

 The City of San Diego Planning Department will be hosting two public workshops on Thursday, August 25th and Saturday August 27th to present the first public draft of the San Diego Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Historic Context Statement and gather public input.
 Everyone interested in the identification and preservation of San Diego’s LGBTQ history and heritage is encouraged to attend and provide feedback!
 More information can be found here:

 As of August 30, 2016, most Historic Resources functions, including designations, Mills Act and project reviews will be located at:

 The 2016 Meeting Dates Memo lists all Historical Resources Board meeting dates and locations for the 2016 calendar year.

 This informational handout describes the requirements, fees and process to nominate a resource for designation on the City's Register of Historic Resources.